bhavanaak145/TECHNO_AGRI_23/README.md

- As the farmer will use the android application there will be updates of all the data required for them and the important part is it is a static application so no much amount will be spend on internet this will be a plus point\
+ As the farmer will use the android application there will be updates of all the data required for them and the important part is it is a static application so no much amount will be spend on internet this will be a plus point.\
- Growth will be increased\
+ Growth will be increased.

 # CONCLUSION
 A huge source of information for all the types of crop production is